 extrepo-based Sury setup, remove/etc/apt/sources.list.d/extrepo_sury.sourcesand/var/lib/extrepo/keys/sury.ascbefore adding the manualphp.sourcesfile.
 APT rejects duplicate Sury entries when theSigned-Bypaths do not match.

 Install the prerequisites and download the repository key.
 Most server and minimal Debian installs need these packages even when fuller desktop images already have them.
-The sudo curl form writes the key directly into the root-owned keyring path, so you do not need a temporary file.
-If you want a refresher on the download flags, see the curl command in Linux guide.
+The key download stays unprivileged first, then sudo install copies it into the root-owned keyring path with the right permissions.
+For details on the download flags, see the curl command in Linux guide.

 sudo apt install -y ca-certificates curl